Sofia Rivera Torres

-Sofía Rivera Torres (born Sofía Rivera Torres Martin del Campo, San Diego, California, September 18, 1992) is an American actress, TV presenter, radio host, internet celebrity and reality television personality.
+Sofía Rivera Torres (born Sofía Rivera Torres Martin del Campo, San Diego, California, September 18, 1992) is an American actress, TV presenter, radio host, model, internet celebrity and reality television personality.

 Rivera Torres married TV Presenter Eduardo Videgaray in a small ceremony in Mexico City in October 2020.

 Career

 Rivera Torres began her television career in 2014, as the host for All Access, an EDM TV Show which aired through E!
 Entertainment Television Latin America.
 The following year, she hosted The Release, also an EDM TV Show, produced by Vice Media and broadcast through Canal Sony.
 In 2016 she joined Imagen Noticias as entertainment news presenter, aired through Imagen Televisión. and started in the reality television show El Mundo Real through Facebook Watch.

 Rivera Torres regularly contributes as a writer for Excélsior Mexican newspaper and has performed in two feature films: Café Con Leche Directed by Ray Gallardo and El Vestido directed by Roque Falabella.